slackapi/java-slack-sdk/docs/content/guides/web-api-client-setup.md

 ---
 ## Build from source

 You may want to build the latest revision on your own.
-In the case of building from source, exeute the following  commands in your terminal.
+In the case of building from source, execute the following  commands in your terminal.

 ```bash
 git clone git@github.com:slackapi/java-slack-sdk.git